decentraland/old-documentation/_posts/deploy/2018-01-01-deploy-to-now.md

 ---
 date: 2018-01-01
-title: Deploy to Zeit
+title: Deploy to Now
-description: Upload a scene to Zeit to share it offchain.
+description: Upload a scene to ZEIT Now to share it offchain.
 categories:
   - deploy
 type: Document